wjzhengsh/blockchain/howto/ibp-console-create-app.md

   - The name of the channel the smart contract was instantiated on.

 If you are the **application developer**, use the information provided by the network operator to complete following steps:
-1. Generate a public and private key pair using the enroll ID and secret of the application identity, along with CA endpoint information inside your connection profile.
+1. Generate a certificate and private key by using the enroll ID and secret of the application identity, along with CA endpoint information inside your connection profile.
 2. Use the connection profile, channel name, smart contract name, and application keys to invoke the smart contract.

+The connection profile downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can only be used to connect to your network using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
+{: note}

 The application developer can use two programming models to interact with the network: